 An oncoming giant wall of whitewater is entirely different from a little inside wave.
 Learn how to get past the breaking waves easier and without getting pounded or losing your board.

-The secret is to stop paddling, save energy, and activate the turtle roll mode.
+The secret is stopping paddling, saving energy, and activating the turtle roll mode.
 It's simple and quite effective.
 Let's see:

-8. Flip the board over, climb back up on it and resume paddling;
+- Flip the board over, climb back upon it and resume paddling;

 A common mistake is paddling out with the board sideways.
 When this happens, the turbulence will hit the rails and easily pull the board out of your arms.

 Finally, don't try to wrap your legs around the board.
 Use your arms only.
 And make sure you enter turtle roll mode, in position underneath the water, well before the wave gets to you.